RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 This will ensure that you can start working with Python without running into some nasty and unnecessary obstacles, keeping you away from getting work done.

-In the third part we'll introduce some concepts that may help you to become better at programming, fit into EBCs style of programming (something we are still developing) and give you some ideas for a best practice that we expect to save you some time.
+In the third part we'll introduce some concepts that may help you to become better at programming, fit into EBC's style of programming (something we are still developing) and give you some ideas for a best practice that we expect to save you some time.
 We are not without faults, so if you find better or more efficient solutions: Feel free to suggest them.
 In the best case you contribute to our EBC Libraries via Git (it is a version control system.
 You can not destroy anything, so have no fear).
 The concepts are backed up by examples in Jupyter Notebooks.
 We don't expect everybody to understand all the examples, especially not at the beginning.
 But if you are planning your code and move forward in your project, we hope that some of these concepts resurface in your brain and you come back here to have a look.
 Everything in here has, for sure, already been written, probably in a better way.
 But here we have everything in one place, this is the true advantage of this tutorial.

 In a nutshell we will